sabeeralikp/sabeeralikp/README.md

 ## Projects & Contributions

-- 📘 **Multifunctional Large Language Model for Malayalam**: Leading the creation of a comprehensive language model for Malayalam, empowering users with advanced NLP capabilities in their native language.
+- 🖊️ **[llama_flow](https://github.com/sabeeralikp/llama_flow)**: llama_flow is an open-source application for developing and customizing Retrieval-Augmented Generation (RAG) workflows without writing a single line of code.

 - 🖊️ **[Dhriti OCR](https://gitlab.com/icfoss/Malayalam-Computing/malayalam-ocr-with-integrated-htr/)**: Developed a powerful OCR tool for Malayalam, integrating state-of-the-art Handwritten Text Recognition to extract handwritten and printed texts seamlessly.

 - 🌐 **AI-Powered Semantic Segmentation for Covid-19 Patients**: Engineered an ML solution to aid physicians in prioritizing COVID-19 cases by accurately segmenting lung CT images, achieving remarkable results published in Springer.

+- 📘 **Multifunctional Large Language Model for Malayalam**: Leading the creation of a comprehensive language model for Malayalam, empowering users with advanced NLP capabilities in their native language.

 ## Skills & Certifications